G1t-Happens/ClassicFrames/README.md

 The default path for your interface folder is `C:\Program Files (x86)\World of Warcraft\_retail_\Interface`
 > [!NOTE]
 > The textures you transfer from the TEXTURE folder to the Interface folder are meant to align the **RaidFrames** and
 > **Nameplates** with the textures of the Unitframes.
-If you have no interest or need for this, you can safely skip step 4.
+If you have no interest or need for this, you can skip step 4.
 5. You are done with the installation.
 <br>